 Ethics School identifies issues and solutions to common ethical situations faced by practitioners.
 Instructors are experienced prosecutors who interact with attorneys in the class, discussing such topics as:

 Client Trust Account School is required of attorneys who are disciplined for client trust account violations.
-A separate three-hour course, it focuses specifically on managing client trust accounts and related duties.
+A separate three-hour course focuses specifically on managing client trust accounts and related duties.

-Please note that the remainder of the Ethics and Client Trust Accounting classes in 2020 will be offered via Zoom webinar or another similar online platform.
-There will be no further in-person classes offered at the Los Angeles or San Francisco offices in 2020.
-Materials for the class including a PowerPoint, handbook and exam as well as the Zoom link will be sent to the email address you use to register prior to the scheduled date for the class.
+Please note that until further notice the Ethics and Client Trust Accounting classes will be offered via Zoom webinar or another similar online platform.
+Materials for the class including a PowerPoint, handbook, and exam as well as the Zoom link will be sent to the email address you use to register prior to the scheduled date for the class.
 Further information will be provided after you register.

 Ethics School is an all-day program (9:00 a.m.–4:00 p.m.) with a lunch break.
 The fee for the course is $150.
 Six hours of MCLE credit are available where the State Bar matter was concluded by an Agreement in Lieu of Discipline.
 Credit is also available if the licensee has voluntarily agreed to attend the class with regard to a complaint.